BONES OF THE HAND ANATOMY

 • Arrangement:

-• Two for the thumb (proximal, distal)
+• Two for your thumb (proximal, distal)

 Structure of Phalanges